Debattama Saha

-Debattama Saha is an Indian actress in Bengali and Hindi television known for her roles in E Amar Guru Dakshina, Ishaaron Ishaaron Mein and Shaurya Aur Anokhi Ki Kahani.
+Debattama Saha is an Indian actress and singer who mainly works in Hindi and Bengali television.
+She is best known for her lead roles in Sony TV's romantic comedy series, Ishaaron Ishaaron Mein, and Star Plus's romantic drama Shaurya Aur Anokhi Ki Kahani.
+Born in Silchar, Assam, She is one of the very few people from this part of the country who ventured into Bollywood as well as Indian Television, inspiring lots of young girls to pursue their dreams from this region.

+She made her Bollywood film debut in 2023 with Shehzada and her Bengali film debut as a lead in Tobuo Bhalobashi (2025).

 Early life

 Debattama Saha is originally from Silchar, Assam.
 She has said that as a child, her mother arranged for her to train as a singer and dancer secretly, due to the objection of her father.
 She completed her studies from Don Bosco High School, Silchar and graduated in English Honours from Amity University, Kolkata.